TugboatQA/docs/building-a-preview/index.md

 That's it!
 From now on, Previews will build from the snapshot created when the Base Preview was built.

+MW: This is great.
+I would that you can see which Previews are using Base Previews because the name of the Base Preview is listed under the name of the current Preview.
+You show that in the image, but don't call it out specifically.

 ### Keeping Base Previews updated

 You'll generally want to keep your Base Preview up to date with your latest codebase, and a fresh copy of your database, image files, and other assets.
 By default, Tugboat automatically checks for updates every night at 12 am ET, and [refreshes](#refresh) your Base Preview with these updates.
 To change this, check the Repository Settings.

 Tugboat performs this update by pulling the latest code from git for the branch or Tag the preview was built from.
-During the update, Tugboat runs any commands in the `update` and `build` sections of the [configuration](../setting-up-services/index.md#create-a-config-file) file.
+During the update, Tugboat runs any commands in the `update` and `build` sections for services in the [configuration](../setting-up-services/index.md#create-a-config-file) file.

 ### Using multiple Base Previews